 Conway's Law Is True

-Conway’s Law states that a system design is influenced by the organization’s communication structure building the system.
-If the communication flows are complex, the systems will also be complex.
-I look at the flow of information in a company to help me understand its systems.
+Conway’s Law states that the organization’s communication structure influences a system design.
+If the communication flows are complex, the systems will also be complicated.
+I look at the flow of information in a company to help me understand its procedures.
 If the flow of company information is inefficient, I will propose a better solution.